United States Pet Industry Size and Share

 | Source: Mordor Intelligence | |||

-Gen Z households grew 43.5% year over year to 18.8 million, and their online-first shopping habits are driving a 12.60% CAGR for e-commerce channels.
+Gen Z households grew 43.5% year over year to 18.8 million, and their online-first shopping habits are driving the rapid growth of pet industry sales across e-commerce channels in the United States.
 Subscription services rise by bundling auto-ship, personalization, and social-commerce discovery.
 Retailers respond with click-and-collect, in-app veterinary chat, and influencer partnerships that resonate with short-form video communities.
+Buy-now-pay-later services help spread higher-ticket purchases such as smart feeders and deoxyribonucleic acid (DNA) test kits.
+Interactive in-store kiosks offer nutrition quizzes that extend dwell time and encourage users to download the app.
+Retailers that integrate real-time inventory with mobile apps capture a larger share of the wallet, while seamless returns build trust within younger demographics.
+Brands that pair digital storytelling with convenient fulfilment secure durable engagement.

 Restraints Impact Analysis